Nissan Murano: North America

+For the 2022 model year, a Midnight Edition appearance package replaced the Special Edition package for the SV trim, featuring a black grille, exterior trim pieces, and black painted 20-inch aluminum alloy wheels.

+For the 2023 model year, two new exterior paint colors were added: Super Black and Deep Ocean Blue Pearl.

+For the 2024 model year, the base S trim was dropped, making the SV trim the entry grade.

 China

-For China, the Nissan Murano sold by Dongfeng Nissan is offered in the XE, XL, XL Plus and S/C trim lines and only offered in a 2.5-litre engine.
+For China, the Nissan Murano sold by Dongfeng Nissan is offered in the XE, XL, XL Plus and S/C trim lines and only offered in a 2.5-liter engine.

 Russia

 The Russian model is offered in five trim lines; Mid, High, High+, Top, and Top+.

 Safety

 It has ventilated disc brakes on all wheels.

+IIHS

+The 2015 model year Murano was awarded "Top Safety Pick+" by the US IIHS.

 Latin NCAP

-The US-made Murano in its most basic Latin American configuration with 7 airbags received 2 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2016.
+The US-made Murano in its most basic Latin American market configuration with 7 airbags received 2 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2016 (obsolete protocol).

-The updated US-made Murano in its most basic Latin American configuration with 7 airbags received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2017.
+The updated US-made Murano in its most basic Latin American market configuration with 7 airbags received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2017 (obsolete protocol).